bkohler/rwzb/README.md

    - Use mock keys in test files
    - Never use production keys in tests

+## GitHub Pages Deployment

+1. **Set up GitHub Secrets**:
+   - Go to Repository Settings > Secrets > Actions
+   - Add these secrets:
+     - `WEATHER_API_KEY`: Your OpenWeatherMap API key
+     - `DEEPSEEK_API_KEY`: Your DeepSeek API key

+2. **Deployment**:
+   - Pushes to `main` branch will automatically deploy to GitHub Pages
+   - The app will be available at: `https://[your-username].github.io/rwzb/`

+3. **Troubleshooting**:
+   - Check Actions tab for deployment logs
+   - Ensure base URL in vite.config.ts matches your repo name

 ## Incident Report (2025-03-26)
 - Exposed API keys in git history
 - Remediation steps taken: